Tensor Enriched Categorical Generalization of the Eilenberg-Watts Theorem: The six functors

-\end{enumerate} In particular, the underlying closed symmetric monoidal category $\mathlcal{M}_{\mathfrak{b}}$ of right $\mathfrak{b}$-modules is also a B\'{e}nabou cosmos. \end{proposition} \begin{proof} We first show that the coherence isomorphisms in $\bm{\mathcal{M}}_{\mathfrak{b}}$ are well-defined.
-One can check that we have the relation
+\end{enumerate} In particular, the underlying closed symmetric monoidal category $\textit{Mod}_b$ of right $b$-modules is also a B\'{e}nabou cosmos. \end{proposition} \begin{proof} The isomorphisms $a_{z,x,y}$, $s_{x,y}$ in $\textit{Mod}_b$ are well-defined: see \textsection\!~\ref{subsec Appendix MbtensorCcat}.
+We leave for the readers to check that the isomorphisms $\imath_x$, $\jmath_x$ in $\textit{Mod}_b$ are well-defined, and the inverses of their underlying isomorphisms in $\mathcal{V}$ are